JvanKatwijk/qt-dab/README.md

 The most recent distribution of Raspbian Stretch (i.e. August 2017) supports both Qt5 and a qwt compiled against Qt5.

-A (slightly experimental) AppImage is available (see the releases section) developed under and to be used for Raspbian Stretch.
-Note that the repositories for Raspbian Stretch contain libraries for the rtlsdr Dabsticks and the Airspy, while the API library for the SDRplay can be downloaded from sdrplay.com.
-So, Qt-DAB can be used without the need for compiling anything.

-The AppImage version does not contain the spectrum - I am using it in a headless environment.

-Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies.
+Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies, a script to download all required packages, compile and build a full executable for qt-dab is part of the releases section.

 ---------------------------------------------------------------------------
 appImage for x64 Linux systems